 A villa can mean many things.
 During the Roman Empire, a villa was an elegant and spacious vacation home that was used by wealthy Romans to escape the bustling city and used for relaxation.
 Today, a villa can still be considered a luxurious and upscale vacation home, depending on the location.

-Some suburban neighborhoods or active adult communities offer detached villas and provide resort-style amenities like a clubhouse, pool, tennis courts, and park space, which provides a country-club vibe or resort-like setting in these communities.
-Residents feel like they are vacationing without having to leave their home because they have great amenities and an association that takes care of the landscaping.
+Some suburban neighborhoods or active adult communities offer detached villas and provide resort-style amenities like a clubhouse, a pool, tennis courts, and park space, which provides a country-club vibe or resort-like setting in these communities.
+Residents feel like they’re vacationing without having to leave their homes because they have great amenities and an association that takes care of the landscaping.

 Both terms are frequently used interchangeably, making house hunting even more confusing.
 You should always make sure to distinguish the two when visiting these properties or talking with your realtor.
-Depending on your style, preferences, and budget, a patio or villa home might have everything that you’re looking for to become your perfect dream home.
+Depending on your style, preferences, and budget, a patio or villa home might have everything that you’re looking for.